 Are they doing this kind of singing to gain attention?
 To look holy?
 Aren’t the hikers and bikers at parks as holy as they explore the earth?
 Why do I feel like I just went to the movies?

 (I have a somewhat complicated relationship with the evangelical church, that is to say that I, most likely, complicate things with my mind, but I miss the old days of hymns, of sacred pauses between music and prayers.
 It is in these spaces that Spirit can wedge Herself into our hearts, I think.)

-The ice pellets were in the shaded hollows of the trees and as we walked slowly and silently through the forest we saw saw tiny sparrows and wrens flitting down to the moist forest floor and singing.
+The ice pellets were in the shaded hollows of the trees and as we walked slowly and silently through the forest we saw saw tiny sparrows and Carolina wrens flitting down to the moist forest floor and singing.
 The trail twisted this way and that through the forest and the small wooden logs that formed man-made stairs were covered in white as we stepped gingerly down.
-The slowness forced us to pause and breath, which is a good thing to do every few years or so.
+The slowness showed us to pause and breath, leaving us room for rest.

 Everyone that we encountered seemed to be a part of the unspoken agreement to maintain the reverent quiet.
 No one said hi to us.
 Most of the hikers simply waved or only looked at us intently, eyes bright and alive.
 Perhaps they, too, sensed a kind of worshipful silence amongst the cold and quiet landscape.

 At one point, I looked up and noticed a slim fir pine tree which had bent its limbs across the trail path to meet another tree, as if they were holding hands, saw how their small emerald green limbs twisted together to form a union.
 What would it look like in spring, summer, and fall?
 How long would it last this way?